Frequently Asked Questions

 To prevent a future overaward, it is important for students to inform OSFA of all financial assistance they will be receiving as soon as they know.
 A student anticipating more aid can also request a COA Appeal from OSFA to try and prevent future overawards within the same academic year.
 Lastly, OSFA advises students to complete all necessary UAccess Student Center To Do items as soon as possible to prevent possible changes to a student’s aid package.

 In general, a student’s Cost of Attendance (COA) reflects the maximum amount of aid a student can receive, depending on the type of aid offered.
 In addition to the COA, financial need reflects the maximum amount of need-based aid a student can receive.
 Need-based aid includes all “free-money” including scholarships and grants and also the Federal Direct Subsidized Loan.
-Financial need is calculated by subtracting the student’s Expected Family Contributed (EFC) as determined by FAFSA from the COA.
+Financial need is calculated by subtracting the student’s Student Aid Index (SAI) as determined by FAFSA from the COA.

 Therefore, if a student is offered more aid than the estimated COA or more need-based aid than a student can receive, an overaward results and the university must resolve by either canceling or reducing the aid for which the student is no longer eligible.
 For more information including student examples, please visit overaward policy page.